Mike3rd/mturko_vercel/content/page/toby2.md

 > That night in his box 'neath the laundromat light,
 Toby dreamed of life with a human, just right:
-Long walks where he led the way,
+Long walks on a leash, where he led the way,
-Belly rubs, and treats every day!
+Belly rubs, snuggles, and treats every day!

 #### Pages 4-5: Inciting Incident

 (Left 4)

-> Toby woke with a flap-flap sound,
+> Toby woke up to a flap-flap sound,
 As Cheezy Crow landed on a dumpster mound:
 "Hey, pup!
 I've flown over bridge and street -
 There's a shelter past the toll bridge, where dogs and humans meet!"

 (Right 5)

-> From his stash of treasures (a toy car, two rings), Cheezy dropped a coin that went cling-a-ling!
+> From his stash of treasures (a toy car, two rings),
+Cheezy dropped a coin that went cling-a-ling!
 "This doggy token pays the bridge-crossing toll,
 But hurry—your new human awaits!
 Let’s roll!"

 #### Pages 6-7: Postman